dannysteenman/vscode-cloudformation-snippets/README.md

 ## Features

-1. This extension contains snippets for all available CloudFormation resources
+1. Supports all resources that are defined by CloudFormation
 2. CloudFormation autocompletion for every resource (includes properties).
-3. Automatically updated every week after AWS updates their CloudFormation Resource Specification.
+3. The CloudFormation snippets are automatically updated every week after AWS updates their [CloudFormation Resource Specification.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)
 4. Intrinsic functions + conditions are supported.
 5. Contains a whole bunch of parameter types.
 6. Quickly update the properties of each resource type using `Tab`.